AndrewJBateman/ionic-angular-infoapp/README.md

 # Ionic Angular Photostore

-App to take, store and display photos using the [Ionic 4 framework](https://ionicframework.com/docs).
+App to search for info from an API and display it using the [Ionic 4 framework](https://ionicframework.com/docs).
+Currently using a movie database to develop the app.

 ## Table of contents